 When running a half-marathon, there are particular three key elements that fill out the main part of the training program:

-In addition to offering great physiological benefits such as increased blood volume, better oxygen uptake from the blood due to more capillaries in the working muscles, improved utilization of fat as a source of combustion, increased calorie consumption, stronger ligaments and tendons and better muscle endurance, the long runs will also develop willpower and mental attitude.
+In addition to offering great physiological benefits such as increased blood volume, better oxygen uptake from the blood due to more capillaries in the working muscles, improved utilization of fat as a source of combustion, increased calorie consumption, stronger ligaments, tendons, and better muscle endurance, the long runs will also develop willpower and mental attitude.

 Lactic acid training is fast running at a speed where you are close to your lactic acid threshold or anaerobic limit.
 It is often not a speed that you will feel comfortable with if you have to talk at the same time.
 Therefore, this form of training is divided into intervals with rest breaks.

-The main goal with this training form is that the endurance training (the long run) is about being able to run long for a long time.
-With lactic acid training, you will be able to run faster in the long runs / competitions.
+The main goal of this training form is that endurance training (the long run) is about being able to run long for a long time.
+With lactic acid training, you will be able to run faster in the long runs/competitions.
 The other side benefits of this form of training are a faster cadence, an improved running economy as well as a feeling of greater surplus.

 This is the most demanding training type.
 VO2 – max. performs as short intervals with > 90 % of max. intensity.
-So the recovery time is very long afterwards.
+So the recovery time is very long afterward.

 The maximum amount of oxygen the body can absorb from the air per. min.
 And use in the muscles, is called the maximum oxygen uptake or VO2-Max.
-It is largely genetic determined – just as gender, age and weight have an impact – but that does not mean you cannot improve it with regular training, particular since most of us are far from our genetic potential.
+It is largely genetically determined – just like gender, age and weight have an impact – but that does not mean you cannot improve it with regular training, particularly since most of us are far from our genetic potential.